1. Education

-A question to which the questioner already knows the answer.
-Display questions are often used for instructional purposes to determine if students are able to "display" their knowledge of factual content.
+A display question is a type of rhetorical question to which the questioner already knows the answer.
+Also called a known information question.
+Different from erotesis questions, display questions are often used for instructional purposes.
+They're used to determine if students are able to "display" their knowledge of factual content.

 (Ben Stein as the economics teacher in Ferris Bueller's Day Off, 1986)